mosqueradvd/cityTrips/README.md

 ## **Single Page App made in React.js**

-First attempt to create a website with React.
+This is my first attempt to create a website with React.js I've created this SPA to showcase my growing role as a Front Dev.

 This app was created by using **API calls**: